a-kurbatov/esp32C3_gimbal/.github/copilot-journal.md

 * Enable optional SPI RX trace in HAL to dump first payload bytes of control responses and any sensor traffic.
 * Add a short delay (50–100 ms) between `SH2_RESET` and `setSensorConfig`, and log a single `sh2_getSensorConfig()` readback to verify the feature is active.
 * For diagnosis, temporarily bypass INT gating (poll header every 10–20 ms) to rule out missed INT edges on this board.

+Date: 2025-11-10
+Context:
+* Hardware fix confirmed: Removed the PS0 (WAKE) strap/jumper on the BNO08x breakout so WAKE/PS0 is no longer forced by the board.
+WAKE is now driven only by ESP32‑C3 GPIO3.
+* Result: SH-2 init completes and IMU events stream normally; `gimbal_main` shows non-zero accel/gyro and stable updates.
+Periodic health log no longer reports timeouts (no `rc_a=-6 rc_g=-6`).
+Decisions:
+* Keep SPI Mode 3 and current pin mapping: SCLK=GPIO4, MOSI=GPIO6, MISO=GPIO5, CS=GPIO7; INT (active‑low)=GPIO9; RST=GPIO2; WAKE=GPIO3.
+* Retain WAKE-on-write in the SPI HAL (pulse WAKE low ~500 µs before each command) to adhere to the wake protocol and for robustness.
+Changes made:
+* No code changes for this fix; hardware-only change (removed PS0 jumper).
+Verified `setSensorConfig` for ACCEL and GYRO succeeds and `sensor_cb` receives events.
+Evidence:
+* Monitor: "SH2 reset complete", "setSensorConfig accel rc=0", "gyro rc=0", followed by ACC/GYR event logs and valid IMU values in main output.
+Open questions / risks:
+* If straps are altered again, ensure WAKE (PS0) is held HIGH during reset for SPI selection, and only pulsed LOW for wake when sending commands.
+* WAKE-on-write can remain; remove only if later proven unnecessary.
+Next actions:
+* Clean up debug logs, tune loop gains, and document final wiring/strap requirements in README.